How much food does a toddler need?

 Toddlers need between 1,000 and 1,400 calories a day, depending on their age, size, and physical activity level (most are considered active).
 The amount of food a toddler requires from each of the food groups is based on daily calorie needs.

-In addition to choices from each of the food groups, parents need to limit their toddlers' intake of foods with saturated fat and trans fat.
+In addition to choices from each of the food groups, parents need to limit their toddlers' intake of foods with saturated fats and trans fats.
 Also, include healthy oils in a toddler's diet, such as olive oil and other unsaturated fats.